fgillet/Grisli2EIS/MESH_0/README.md

 This step creates:
 - contour.shp: a polygon shapefile of the ice sheet.

-Remark: Eventually if the polygon has holes they have to be removed; this can be done in QGIS with the toolbox.
+**Remark:** Eventually if the polygon has holes they have to be removed; this can be done in QGIS using *"Delete Holes"* from the toolbox.

 2. Step 2 : Convert polygon to gmsh .geo file